izmirli/wp-plugin-run-log/run-log/readme.txt

 4. Activate the plugin in the Plugin dashboard

 == Frequently Asked Questions ==

-Should be FAQ here. [placeholder]
+= Can this plugin be used for cycling or other similar sport activities? =

+Yes, it should be usable for cycling as well, and maybe other similar sports.

 == Screenshots ==

-1. Run data display in the post
+1. Run data display in the post.
-2. The post edit screen - run-log paramters input box at the bottom
+2. The post edit screen - run-log paramters input box at the bottom.
-3. Gears and Goals input boxes from the post edit screen
+3. Gears and Goals input boxes from the post edit screen.
-4. The plugin options screen
+4. The plugin options screen.

+== Translations ==

+* English.
+* Hebrew.

 == Changelog ==

 = 1.0.0 =

 * Initial version

-== Upgrade Notice ==

-Be afraid, be very afraid. [placeholder]

-== Translations ==

-* English - default (Not my mother tongue, so may have some wording and spelling mistakes.
-Do tell me how to correct them).
-* Hebrew (and RTL support).